Kandahar Province

 The province contains about 18 districts, over 1,000 villages, and approximately 1,431,876 people (the 6th most populous province), which is mostly tribal and a rural society.
 The main inhabitants of Kandahar province are the ethnic Pashtuns.
 They are followed by the Baloch people, Tajiks, Uzbeks, Turkmens and Hazaras.

 Etymology

 There is speculation revolving around the origin of the name "Kandahar".
-It is believed to have started as one of many cities named after the Hellenistic conqueror Alexander the Great throughout his vast (mainly ex-Achaemenid) empire, its present form deriving from the Pashto rendering of Arabic Iskandariya = Ancient Alexandria (in Arachosia).
+The name Kandahar (कंधार) is believed to be linguistically corrupted form of a word Gandhāra (गंधार), which was used between 2000-1700 BCE.
+It is also believed to have started as one of many cities named after the Hellenistic conqueror Alexander the Great throughout his vast (mainly ex-Achaemenid) empire, its present form deriving from the Pashto rendering of Arabic Iskandariya = Ancient Alexandria (in Arachosia).

 A temple to the deified Alexander as well as an inscription in Greek and Aramaic by the emperor Ashoka, who lived a few decades later, have been discovered in the old citadel.